 You can find the following at BICAS:

-- Community Tools — rent a shop stand & tools for an hourly rate
+- Community Tools — rent a shop stand, tools, and mechanical assistance

 - Used parts — vintage, cheap, high end, low end